 Don’t worry, all that brown stuff will melt into the gravy once the broth is added.

 The meatballs cook in the gravy and kind of absorb those yummy mushroom and onion flavors as they simmer.
-I add fresh thyme too.
+You can add fresh thyme too.
 Oh, it just makes the whole house smell amazing!

 Probably the best part is the sour cream.
-I love the tang and creaminess it adds.
+It adds a wonderful tang and creaminess.
 You can add as little or as much as you like.
-I feel like 1/2 to 3/4 cup is a good amount, but sometimes it’s nice to have a little extra dollop on top.
+1/2 to 3/4 cup is a good amount, but sometimes it’s nice to have a little extra dollop on top.

 And that’s it!
 In a fraction of the time you can have stroganoff, albeit not very traditional, but just as tasty.